terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 The pipeline begins with raw Illumina MiSeq fastq.gz files with paired-end reads.
 Reads are paired.
 Primers are trimmed.
 All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
 These ESVs are taxonomically assigned using the 18S reference set available from https://github.com/terrimporter/18SClassifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .
 The reference set is based on the SILVA 132 SSURef Nr99 dataset (Preuss et al., 2007).

 This data flow has been developed in a modular fashion for easier updating as methods change and improve over time.
-It will be updated on a regular basis so check for the latest version at XXX.
+It will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/SCVUS_18S_metabarcode_pipeline/releases

 ## Outline